 The “environment” ranked seventh (19 per cent) in the list of concerns, with cost of living at 52 per cent, COVID-19 at 47 per cent and housing affordability at 46 per cent, according to answers provided in the survey.

 “Even among residents living with people who have respiratory issues, the region’s air quality is a negligible issue,” the survey said.
 “Air quality is generally perceived as good, very good or excellent.
 The smaller group assigning lower ratings for air quality, cite the presence of wood smoke and traffic pollution.”

 Air quality part of Vancouver climate action plan

 The survey goes before the Metro Vancouver agency’s climate action committee Friday at which time it will also consider several reports related to fighting climate change, including setting new fees for businesses that emit air contaminants.

 The agency’s meeting comes just days before Vancouver city council reconvenes Nov.
 17 to decide whether it should approve a staff-proposed 371-page “climate emergency action plan” for the city.

 The plan calls for a wide range of policies and fees to reduce carbon pollution in buildings and in the manufacturing and transport of construction materials.
-The plan also discourages the use of automobiles via a transport pricing system, vehicle surcharges and parking fees while at the same time improving infrastructure for walking, cycling and transit and creating more “green” jobs.
+The plan also discourages the use of automobiles via a transport pricing system, vehicle surcharges and parking fees while at the same time improve infrastructure for walking, cycling and transit and create more “green” jobs.

 Vancouver city councillor Adriane Carr is chairperson of the agency’s committee and said she wasn’t surprised by the survey’s findings.
 Carr pointed out the data was collected during a time when the region was not under an air quality advisory related to forest fire smoke, which occurred most recently in September.